Low inflation in Europe puts spotlight on ECB

 The falling cost of oil is driving prices lower, with energy costs down 7.1 percent in August compared with a year ago.

-Policy-setters in Frankfurt, who warn that falling oil has skewed this result, point to a measure the ECB calls core inflation as proof that a one-trillion-euro-plus money printing programme is having an impact.
+Policy-setters in Frankfurt, who warn that falling oil has skewed this result, point to a measure the ECB calls core inflation as proof that a one-trillion-euro-plus money printing program is having an impact.

 Stripping out energy and unprocessed food, consumer prices rose 0.9 percent year-on-year in August, the same as in July.